floh-bhaptics/PistolWhip_OWO/README.md

-# Pistol Whip haptic support
+# Pistol Whip OWO support
-bhaptics and OWO support for Pistol Whip
+OWO support for Pistol Whip

 ## Installation
 1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install it on your game executable.